HamedHojatian/HBF-Net/README.md

 **DataBase_dataSet64x8x4_130dB_0129201820.npy:** core dataset for "limited area" scenario consist of CSI, RSSI, near optimal HSHO solutions.
 You can find it here: https://drive.google.com/file/d/1iXR4Zv6kBsp6NUw2bdWSGgBa6uudMKbc/view?usp=sharing

+*) The main dataset to train the DNN with unsupervise learning should only consist of RSSI.
+In the paper we use 1e6 samples.